Billiefu/Projects_DIP2E/projects/Project 10-02/Description.md

 (a) Write a global thresholding program in which the threshold is estimated automatically using the procedure discussed in Section 10.3.3.
 The output of your program should be a segmented (binary) image.

-(b) Download Fig. 10.27(a) and segment the object using your thresholding program.
+(b) Download `original_septagon.bmp` and segment the object using your thresholding program.

 ### Technical Discussion